Rolex Batman vs Pepsi: Which GMT-Master II to Buy in 2026

 CrownTriplock screw-downTriplock screw-down

-Nickname OriginBlack-and-blue bezel resembles Batman’s suitRed-and-blue bezel linked to Pan Am GMT heritage
+Nickname OriginBlack-and-blue bezel resembles Batman’s suitRed-and-blue bezel matches the soft-drink logo

 Should You Buy the Rolex Batman or the Pepsi?